Can Food Really Balance Hormones?

 Hormones play a central role in how you feel, function, and even how you look.
 They influence everything from your energy levels and mood to weight and digestion.

-Yet, when out of balance, like in PCOS or during perimenopause, hormones can wreak havoc causing symptoms like fatigue, cravings, weight gain, irregular periods, and mood swings.
+Yet, when out of balance, like in PMS, PMDD, PCOS, thyroid dysfunction or during perimenopause, hormones can wreak havoc causing a myriad of symptoms like fatigue, cravings, weight gain, irregular periods, and mood swings.

 While medical treatments are often necessary for severe imbalances, did you know that your daily diet can have a profound impact on balancing hormones naturally?